CSSRM

 Announcement of awards

-Announcements of awards will be made by the beginning of July each year.
+Announcements of awards will be made by the beginning of August each year.
 Recipients will be notified by email.

 Awarded funds for scholarship recipient(s) will be deposited directly in their student account at Colorado State University for the Fall semester.
 Requests for exemptions for this requirement may be submitted to the CSSRM Board of Directors.
 The scholarship is to be used in the year it is awarded.